- Nix 67.2%

 │ └── modules/maintenance/btrfs-maintenance.nix

-│ ├── modules/desktop/fonts.nix
+│ ├── modules/profiles/gui.nix

-│ ├── modules/hardware/printing.nix
+│ ├── modules/hardware/laptop.nix

-│ └── modules/hardware/removable-storage.nix
+│ └── modules/networking/wifi-networks.nix

 ├── hardware-configuration.nix